tomuench/icwe2024_tutorial/session1/readme.md

 npm run serve
 ```

+But the commands are failing, because we need du build something to publish.

 ### 9. Add your first web component
 First, ensure that you have a src directory in your project root.
 This directory will contain all your TypeScript source files.
 Inside the src directory, create a new TypeScript file named `helloWorld.ts`.
 This file will contain the code for our Hello World web component.